kumahq/kuma-gui/DEVELOPER.md

 Once you have Kuma running, its API is accessible at `http://localhost:5681/`.
 If you would like to test it, Meshes can be found at `http://localhost:5681/meshes`.
 Kuma creates a `default` Mesh out-of-box.

 In production, the GUI is served from `http://localhost:5681/gui/`.
-In both production and development modes, its API and config endpoint URLs are derived from the env variable `VUE_APP_KUMA_CONFIG` -- which is found in both `.env.production` and `.env.development`.

 #### Disable anonymous reports